iamparnab/velen/README.md

 }</pre></code>

 #### Limitations
-- Only GET and POST are implemented
+- OPTIONS not implemented
 - Only application/json is supported, so don't try to upload files
-- During sending a response `set_status_code` has to be called before `set_header`
+- During sending a response `set_status_code` has to be called before any `set_header`.
+That is how response is actually sent to client.
 - No multithreading
 #### TODO
 - Fix above limitations